CMB2/CMB2/readme.md

 ## Description

-CMB2 is a metabox, custom fields, and forms library for WordPress that will blow your mind.
+CMB2 is a developer's toolkit for building metaboxes, custom fields, and forms for WordPress that will blow your mind.

 **[Download plugin on wordpress.org](http://wordpress.org/plugins/cmb2/)**